mockagne/mockagne/README.md

 ## More information

-_Mockagne_ is written by Janne Sinivirta and Marko Pukari.
+_Mockagne_ was originally written by Janne Sinivirta and Marko Pukari.
 It was created to help with testing of our mobile games written in Lua.
+It is now maintained by
+Sebastian Bär.

 _Mockagne_ name is a cross between _mock_ and _champagne_, like it's Java big brother _mockito_.
 We are great fans of _mockito_ and mockagne is heavily based on _mockito_'s DSL.